Blog

 "By lunchtime, I should think," said Denton.

 Climbing down from the scaffold, the vicar entered his office.
-There he tried to concentrate on writing the coming weekend's sermon.
-This proved difficult, as the sound of Denton's hammer echoed around him.
+There he tried to concentrate on writing the upcoming sermon.
+This proved difficult as the sound of Denton’s hammer echoed around him.
 He tried closing the office door, but it was to little avail.

 He pressed on.
 In time, he grew accustomed to the pattern of noise: three or four taps of the hammer followed by the swish of a broom.

-An hour later the pattern changed, distracting the vicar once more from his work.
+Some time later the pattern changed, distracting the vicar once more from his work.
 There was a scraping sound, as of the shifting of something large and heavy.
 Several seconds of silence followed.
-He caught the sound of the handyman's voice, but there was something odd in its tone.
-Then, a scream and a tremendous crash echoed from beyond the office door.
+He caught the sound of the handyman’s voice.
+He couldn’t hear what was said, but there was something odd in its tone.
+A moment later a fearful cry and a tremendous crash echoed from beyond his office door.

 The vicar was up from his desk and through the door in an instant.
 Aside from the echo of his footsteps, the church was silent once more.
 Crossing the chancel to the south transept, he came to a sudden stop.
-On the ground before him a large stone lay shattered upon the floor.
-Far above, slumped over the top rail of the scaffold, was Denton.
+On the ground before him, a large stone lay shattered upon the floor.
+High above, slumped over the top rail of the scaffold, was Denton.

 "Good Lord," said the vicar, running down the central aisle between the pews.
 Opening the door, he called out to Roberts, the sexton.
 The two men climbed the scaffold and lowered the stricken man to the floor.
 They lay him upon a bench near the entrance and the vicar covered him with his overcoat.